1. Why Bike: The Many Benefits of Bicycling

 - Mark Martin’s TED talk “Bicycling for Life” includes the reasons given by many youth and adults.
 Click here, then start at 9:16 for their reasons, or listen to the entire video to hear Mark’s own ideas.
 (Thanks to Devian Gilbert, a Velo Club Monterey member, for that video link.)

-- Visit the Bikes Belong website for statistics on the benefits of bicycling.
+- Visit the People for Bikes website for statistics on bicycling–including economic, environmental, health, and other benefits.

-- Not least of all, is the sheer joy factor.
-Biking is fun!
+- Not least of all, is the joy factor.

 If you’re thinking, yeah, but I’m thinking about some reasons not to bike: Click here for the Association of Monterey Bay Area Governments “Issues and Answers” about bike commuting.